Something is stirring along Saudi Arabia’s western coastline that the global yachting world hasn’t quite processed yet.

 Why Every Billionaire Wants A Yacht Built In The Netherlands

-The Netherlands quietly dominates global yacht building in ways that often surprise people unfamiliar with…
+The Netherlands quietly dominates global yacht building in ways that catch most people off guard.…